 While some people go with Squarespace or Wix, I think that’s a mistake.
 Wordpess is the #1 blogging software out there and you’ll have more themes, plug-ins, SEO capabilities and it’s the most popular and robust DIY platform out there.
 Plus, it’s FREE!
 And it’s super easy to use.

-And if you chose Bluehost for your hosting, you’re in luck.
-They have a simple, free, “one-click” install for WordPress with “live chat” customer service peeps on the ready to answer any questions you might have.
+And if you chose Bluehost for your hosting, you’re in luck since you you’ll have WordPress automatically installed, and you can even pick a theme right away (which is the next step #5 below).
+Bluehost also has “live chat” customer service peeps on the ready to answer any questions you might have in this process.

 Note: make sure you go through WordPress.org and not the free version at WordPress.com, which will limit your capabilities and require your domain have wordpress.com in it.
 Trust me, it’ll be worth it to go with WordPress.org.

 5. How to Start a Food Blog: Pick a theme